Cavalry mechanized group: Tactics

 Cavalry-mechanized groups were used during the second half of the Soviet-German War, following the successful breaching of a German defense.
 They would then be inserted to penetrate deep into the rear of the German lines and interrupt supply and reinforcement movements there.
-This was a risky task, shown for example by the destruction of Cavalry-Mechanized Group Pliyev during the Battle of Debrecen in Hungary, in autumn 1944.
+This was a risky task, shown for example by the maneuver and conduction of Cavalry-Mechanized Group Pliyev during the Battle of Debrecen in Hungary, in autumn 1944.

 Cavalry units in the Red Army usually fought as dismounted infantry.
 Only when they faced a completely disorganised enemy, for example during the battle of the Korsun Pocket in 1944, or when they were themselves in a desperate situation, such as during Operation Mars in 1942, would they undertake a traditional cavalry charge.

 After the Second World War

 Cavalry was widely seen as anachronistic by the start of World War II.
 The Red Army was the only army to make use of cavalry formations in full-scale combat during the war, and despite the successful use of cavalry formations by the Red Army during the war, the last cavalry division, 4th Guards Cavalry Division, was disbanded in 1955.